 Viral conjunctivitis and bacterial conjunctivitis may affect one or both eyes.
 Viral conjunctivitis usually produces a watery discharge.
 Bacterial conjunctivitis often produces a thicker, yellow-green discharge.
-Both viral and bacterial conjunctivitis can be associated with colds or with symptoms of a respiratory infection, such as a sore throat.
+Both types can be associated with colds or symptoms of a respiratory infection, such as a sore throat.

 Both viral and bacterial types are very contagious.
 They are spread through direct or indirect contact with the eye secretions of someone who's infected.

 Adults and children alike can develop both of these types of pink eye.
-However, bacterial conjunctivitis is more common in children than it is in adults.
+Bacterial conjunctivitis is more common in children than it is in adults.